Here are some of the sites and services that we like. Note these are not formal endorsements and we receive no compensation for their mention:

 - TMX Money – Very good for basic data on securities and a good place to find the sector for a given stock.

 - TSI Wealth Network – A good source for keeping abreast of Canadian stocks and securities.
-(I used to subscribe their paid service.)
+(I used to subscribe to their paid service.)

 - Visual Capitalist – Very interesting site that provides great infographics on trends in finance, economics and society.